-The Happiness Project is Gretchen Rubin’s one year experiment on becoming a happier woman without any huge changes such as quitting jobs, moving to another continent or giving up all material possessions.
+The Happiness Project is Gretchen Rubin’s one year experiment on becoming a happier woman with simple daily action and without crazy changes such as quitting jobs, moving to another continent or giving up all material possessions.

 - Bullet Summary